Tiendil/feeds.fun/README.md

 - [ ] do not show all entries in one page by default (only on scroll)
 - [ ] Tag: unicode-in-caption or too-much-unicode-in-caption
 - [ ] reduce amount the size of answers from backend
+- [ ] in the news list highlight tags that are used in rules

 # Public MVP